nealcaren/fightordie/_build/html/_sources/index.md

 # Dare You Fight: W.E.B.
 Du Bois in The Crisis

-This project is an ongoing effort to make available the writings by W.E.B.
-Du Bois that appeared in <span style="font-variant:small-caps;">The Crisis</span>, the official journal of the NAACP.
-Du Bois founded the magazine in 1910 and regularly contributed editorials and articles until 1934.
+W.E.B.
+Du Bois founded <span style="font-variant:small-caps;">The Crisis</span>, the official journal of the NAACP, in 1910 and regularly contributed editorials and articles until 1934.
+This project is an ongoing effort to make available his writings from this period.

 ![](/Images/crisis_office.jpeg)